The Process of Repairing Clapboard Siding

-Before this is done, it is recommended that you back prime the clapboard with oil-based primer so as to protect it against future insect damages.
+Before this is done, it is recommended that you back-prime the clapboard with oil-based primer so as to protect it against future insect damage to avoid repairs later.

 Use appropriate starter strips of treated lumber on the sill exactly at the point where the lowermost layer of sliding will go up.
 When this has been done, cut clapboard siding using a mitre saw.
 Nail it to the starter strips and measure the depth to ensure consistency with the existing courses above.

 In case you have a clapboard that is too short to span a wall, spice two together using a 45-degree scarf joint, then apply a sealant to the ends, fit them together and drive one nail through the overlapping board ½ inch to the side of the joint.

 Step 9: Paint and prime the siding

 Once the very first siding is installed, add the rest by slipping them under the courses above and securing each one of them with nails.
 Be sure to caulk the end joint as well as prime the front of each clapboard and allow the primer to dry.

 Once the primer is dry, apply the final coat of paint to march the house.
 You can use the leftover paint from your initial job or take a scrap of the staff you pried off to your nearest paint store to get the best match for your repair.